HPCBio/Intro-to-ChIPseq/lessons/11_qualitative_assessment_IGV.md

 ### Transfer files

 In order to visualize our ChIP-seq enrichment we will first need to move over the bigWig files.
-We previously used `FileZilla` to transfer files from O2 to your laptop and so we will do the same for these files.
+We previously used `MobaXTerm` or `Cyberduck` to transfer files from Biocluster to your laptop and so we will do the same for these files.

 > **NOTE:**  There is another way to do so using the command line interface.
 Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers. **The command is called `scp` and allows files to be copied to, from, or between different hosts.** It uses ssh for data transfer and provides the same authentication and same level of security as ssh.
 The first argument is the location on the remote server and the second argument is the destination on your local machine.
 >
 > `$ scp username@transfer.rc.hms.harvard.edu:/path/to/file_on_O2 Path/to/directory/local_machine`

-Open up `FileZilla` and connect to the transfer node on O2.
+Open up `Cyberduck` or `MobaXTerm` and connect to the transfer node on O2.
 Navigate to the correct directory on the cluster panel and copy over the following files:

 * Nanog-Rep2: `~/chipseq/results/visualization/bigWig/H1hesc_Nanog_Rep2.bw`
 * Pou5f1-Rep1: `~/chipseq/results/visualization/bigWig/H1hesc_Pou5f1_Rep1.bw `